Paint comes in so many colors that it can be hard to pick the right one. Eliminate the confusion with these simple tips for choosing paint colors.

 Just make sure that the board is standing upright.
 The color can look different if the board is laying down.

-Also, note the size on the foam board…you want a color swatch that is big enough to make a statement.
+Also, you want a color swatch that is big enough to make a statement.
 Painting a 6″ x 6″ square won’t give you a good idea of what the color will look like on the whole wall.
+So make sure it is about 2 feet wide and tall.

 Then try to look at your color at different times of the day to make sure you like it under all of the different types of light in your room.